Project Management vs. Resource Management

 Role of a project manager

-• Create a project plan
+• Create a project plan and understand the objectives

-• Identify time, cost, and resource requirements
+• Identify the resource requirements

 • Track team performance & budget